alejoceballos/dumb-keyboard/README.md

 running application, it is a simple component that currently does nothing and must not be integrated.
 Storybooks to the rescue!

-## Storybook for React
+## Visualizing the Component in Real Time

-Storybook is the best way to visually check if your components are being rendered as you want.
-It runs a separate server locally that allows accessing all your components in a single, organized page!
+I really like Storybook to visually check if my components are being rendered as I want.
+It runs a separate server locally that allows accessing all my components in a single, organized page!

 Quoting the [Storybook for React site](https://storybook.js.org/docs/basics/introduction/ "Storybook for React"):
 > Storybook is a user interface development environment and playground for UI components.
 The tool enables developers to